Keybinds

 Ctrl+C behaves like a normal terminal interrupt because Bevy REPL

-installs a safety hook to handle SIGINT
+installs a safety hook to handle SIGINT (Ctrl+C) and restore the terminal

 (disable raw mode) on exit.
 This works even if a quit command is disabled but